Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/PaaS.md

 ## [**20m**] 💻 **Challenge**: Deploy Flask Application

+1. Go to the `http://captian.dev.YOURDOMAIN.COM` in your browser.
+1. From the left menu, select Apps and create a new app.
-1. TODO
+1. Name it `my-first-app`.
+1. Download any of the [test apps here](https://github.com/caprover/caprover/tree/master/captain-sample-apps).
+1. Unzip the content, then open a terminal and navigate to the unzipped directory.
+1. Run the deploy command below.
+Be sure to read carefully and follow the instructions once you execute it!

+    ```sh
+    caprover deploy
+    ```

+1. Enter `my-first-app` when asked for the app name.
+1. The first time you build, it'll take a few minutes.
+After the build is completed, visit `my-first-app.dev.YOURDOMAIN.COM`.
-1. When complete, celebrate by posting the link to your working deployment on the `#bew2-2-docker` Slack channel!
+1. **CONGRATS!
+Your app is live!!** When complete, celebrate by posting the link to your working deployment on the `#bew2-2-docker` Slack channel!

 <!-- > -->